kwezetsky/corvus-tech-database/1) General/ii) Company Regulations.md

 Perpetrators will be exiled from all their departments and/or rank-locked to Intern.

+5) **Information Restrictions:**
+* a) Players may not possess information which they lack clearance or authorisation to possess, be it in the form of text, image, audio, or video.
+* b) Players

 ### Section 2: Code of Conduct
 > The following section contains regulations that apply to company employees, meaning individuals ranked "Intern" or above within the main group.
 > Employees in violation of the CoC will be subject to legislative punishment.